The easiest way to build a dialog for information collection

 - 1.3 - Message correct - Unknown

 In the case of a positive answer, the agent will send a message with the parameter values collected in the first intent.
-Note that in order to refer to those values in the Speech Response, we’ll need to use the format #ContextName.ParameterName:
+Note that in order to pass these values from the "0 - Send Message" intent to the "1.1 - Message correct - Yes" intent, we’ll need to define parameters in the latter using the format

-Since we don’t want to continue this dialog branch any further, we clear the output contexts.
-It is done by clicking on OUT button in the contexts section:
+Since we don’t want to continue this dialog branch any further, we clear all output contexts.
+It is done by clicking the 'close' icon in the 'Contexts' section:

 In the case of a negative answer, the dialog will continue within the new context